-Treatment for anorexia should always include proper medical care and supervision.
-Because of the intensive nature of evidence-based eating disorder treatment, medical supervision should not be attempted in a primary care setting or by physicians not specifically trained in eating disorder treatment.
-Prompt, adequate weight restoration and control of brain nutrition is essential for effective treatment of anorexia in children.
+Treatment for anorexia nervosa should always include proper medical care and supervision.
+Because of the intensive nature of evidence-based eating disorder treatment, medical supervision should not be attempted in a primary care setting (i.e. your general doctor or pediatrician) or by any physician not specifically trained in eating disorder treatment.
+Prompt, adequate weight restoration while avoiding the very serious complication of refeeding syndrome, and including control of brain nutrition is essential for effective treatment of anorexia in children.

 Once medical stabilization has been achieved and weight restored to within 95% of normal weight for your child, other, longer-term treatments, such as individual and family-centered psychotherapy, may be introduced.
 A recent study has concluded that family-centered psychotherapy, in conjunction with medical management, is the most effective known form of treatment for anorexia in children.

-For more information about getting eating disorder help or about any of Kartini Clinic's treatment programs, please call us on 503 249 8851 and ask to speak to one of our intake coordinators.
-For your convenience you may also submit an online request.
+For more information about getting eating disorder help or about any of Kartini Clinic's treatment programs, please call us on 503 249 8851 and ask to speak to our intake coordinator.
+For your convenience you may also submit an online request below.
 We answer all requests promptly.